 Here are a few highlights:

 - Bob Sprankle…Podcasting with a Purpose…you don’t miss a chance to hear arguably one of the founding fathers of educational podcasting.
-Bob and Tony Vincent likely represent the finest example of how to use
+Bob and Tony Vincent likely represent the finest example of how to use this powerful tool with kids.

 … Read the rest